aws-samples/aws-hpc-recipes/README.md

 This recipe is named **byo_login**.
 It's part of the **pcs** (Parallel Computing Service) collection.
 Its tags tell us its a **core** recipe (i.e. maintained by AWS staff) and that it pertains to EC2, Lambda, and Secrets Manager as well as PCS.

+## Cross-Region and GovCloud Support

+All CloudFormation templates in this repository use the `AWS::Partition` pseudo-parameter for ARNs to ensure they work across all AWS partitions, including:
+- Standard AWS regions (`aws`)
+- AWS GovCloud regions (`aws-us-gov`)

+This allows the templates to be used without modification in any AWS region.
+For more information, see the [ARN Regionalization Script](scripts/README_regionalize_arns.md).

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.